Museum of London | 450,000 Years in 6 Million Objects

 7) World City

 The final gallery’s full of the kind of modern references you rarely see behind museum glass – vespas, iPods, models of the Shard and, er, Tom Daley’s swimming trunks.
-But it’s also the part of the museum that touches on some of today’s more relevant issues, from race tensions to radical fashion, advancing technology and youth culture.
+But it’s also the part of the museum that touches on some of today’s more relevant issues, from societal tensions to radical fashion, advancing technology and youth culture.

-Once you’ve exhausted the galleries, there’s also cocktail bar and restaurant overlooking the London Wall, as well as an excellent shop selling quirky London-inspired wall art, homeware, stationery and gifts.
+Once you’ve exhausted the galleries, there’s also cocktail bar and restaurant overlooking the London Wall, as well as an excellent shop selling quirky London-themed wall art, homeware, stationery and gifts.
 And if you’re feeling inspired, they even host talks, taxidermy classes, and workshops in skeletal forensics…

 If you want to bone up.